rkeppner/keppner-recipes/_posts/2021-12-23-swedish-meatballs.md

 - 28-32 ounce package frozen meatballs
 - 1/2 cup butter
 - 1 cup all-purpose flour
-- 5 cups beef broth or stock
+- 3 cups beef broth or stock
+- 2 cups chicken or vegetable broth or stock
+- 2 tablespoons soy sauce
+- 1 tablespoon Dijon mustard
+- 1 teaspoon Worcestershire sauce
+- 1 teaspoon sugar
 - 1 cup whole milk
-- 1 teaspoon sugar
-- 1/2 teaspoon Worcestershire sauce
 - 2 tablespoons fresh parsley, chopped (optional)
 - salt and pepper to taste

 ### Directions

 1. Melt 2 tablespoons butter in large skillet or pot over medium heat.
 Add meatballs and lightly brown on all sides.
 Transfer meatballs to bowl to rest.
-2. Add remaining butter to skillet or pot.
-When butter is melted, whisk in flour and cook for 4-5 minutes until golden brown.
-Slowly whisk in broth or stock until well combined.
+1. Add remaining butter to skillet or pot.
+When butter is melted, whisk in flour.
+If needed, add a splash of oil.
+Cook for 4-5 minutes until golden brown.
+Slowly whisk in broth/stock until well combined.
+1. Whisk in soy sauce, Dijon mustard, Worcestershire sauce, and sugar.
-3. Increase heat to medium-high, and whisk in milk.
-Bring to a simmer, then whisk in sugar and Worcestershire sauce.
-Simmer for 6-7 minutes until thickened.
-Season to taste with salt and pepper.
+1. Increase heat to medium-high, and whisk in milk.
+Bring to a simmer and cook for 5-10 minutes until gravy thickens, stirring frequently.
+1. Season to taste with salt and pepper.
-4. Lower heat to medium-low.
+1. Lower heat to medium-low.
 Add meatballs to gravy and heat until warm.
 Garnish with parsley, if using.
-5. Serve with mashed potatoes and lingonberry jam or whole berry cranberry sauce.
+1. Serve with mashed potatoes and lingonberry jam or whole berry cranberry sauce.